July 31, 1976

 Minutes passed.
 I lay back down and willed my body to relax.
 The sound of rain soon lulled my unsettled thoughts and sleep overtook me.
-Before nodding off, I thought I heard rumbling in the distant.
+Before nodding off, I thought I heard rumbling in the distance.

 Dusk turned to dawn, and I considered my night’s fright silly.
-We ate a quick breakfast of hard-boiled eggs, leftover meat and orange juice.
+We ate a quick breakfast of hard-boiled eggs, leftover meat, and orange juice.

 “Shake a leg,” Donny announced.
 “Time to go.”

 We left our campsite cruising over mucky roads.
 Puddles and slushy trails made the roads treacherous and tricky.
 At one point, our van was stuck in the mud.
 Donny kept his foot over the gas pedal and accelerated.
 The tires sloshed and the van swirled, nearly tipping over.

 “Jesus!”
 I cried out, thinking we were history.